jsx-eslint/eslint-plugin-jsx-a11y/docs/rules/label-has-for.md

 # label-has-for

-Enforce label tags have htmlFor attribute.
-Form controls using a label to identify them must have only one label that is programmatically associated with the control using: label htmlFor=[ID of control].
+Enforce label tags have associated control.

+There are two supported ways to associate a label with a control:

+- nesting: by wrapping a control in a label tag
+- id: by using the prop `htmlFor` as in `htmlFor=[ID of control]`

+To fully cover 100% of assistive devices, you're encouraged to validate for both nesting and id.

 ## Rule details